GodWasaProgrammer/RMP/README.md

 # 🎵 RMP

-**RMP** is a lightweight music player made with C#.
+**Runtime Music Player** is a lightweight music player made with C#.
 RMP's features are as follows: managing music metadata, playing music, and browsing/searching songs with LINQ.
 It features a console-based UI, logging, state management, and theme support.
 Modular and easy to extend, RMP works well for small music apps or as a framework for larger projects.

 ---